fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 ![](./el-plot-1.svg)

-Very good agreement is seen between the methods.
+Agreement is seen between the methods.
 This can also be used to more accurately determine the ISCO for the circular orbit solver, as sometimes the integrator is "too good" and classifies some unstable / marginally bound orbits as stable circular.
 These plots clearly identify the location of the ISCO energetically.

 ## Line profiles

-The redshift is calculated using the regular
+The effects of GR on the redshift is calculated using the ratio of energies

 $$
 g := \frac{\left. k^\nu u_{\nu} \right\rvert_{\text{obs}}}{\left. k^\mu u_\mu \right\rvert_\text{disc}},